 A diet high in processed carbs will cause your body to make less of the hormone that tells you you’ve eaten enough and more of the hormone that tells you you’re hungry.

-It will become a vicious cycle which is difficult to break out of.
+It will become a vicious cycle which is difficult to break out of and the result will be weight gain.

 Sugar will also disrupt the hormone insulin.
 Insulin is closely connected to all of the other hormones in your body, including estrogen and any disruption can put these hormones out of balance making menopause symptoms infinitely worse.